lead time vs cycle time

 DORA metrics

-How to calculate Lead Time for Changes?
+How to Calculate Lead Time for Changes?

 The traditional way means asking your developers about their average Lead Time for Changes, manually checking Jira statuses, creating reports, and holding daily standups to gather all information to obtain a clear overview.